Cocossss/little_ply_parser/README.md

 # little_ply_parser
 a parser for a language with basic syntax and simple conditional optimization

-# Install commands
-cd ply-3.10

-python setup.py install

-# Run commands (from root directory)
+# Run commands (from root directory, no install needed)
 python parser.py Tests/test#.txt

 where # - number of test